 Does Henna Cover Grey Hair Well?

-When you use henna only, you end up with orange highlights (pictures below) but when you apply indigo over the henna, you end up with a deep blue-black colour (pictures below).
+When you use henna only, you end up with orange highlights (pictures below) but when you apply indigo over the henna, you end up with a deep blue-black color (pictures below).

-I will write another article discussing how to mix henna to achieve different hair colours from orange to red highlights.
+I will write another article discussing how to mix henna to achieve different hair colors from orange to red highlights.